 The Coulsdon Vampire

-Safely back in the media world, but before moving back to London, Chris spent a few months commuting to Soho from the comatose Surrey bankers’ belt.
+Safely back in the media world, Chris spent a few months commuting to Soho from the comatose Surrey bankers’ belt.
 One foggy November morning, while his train stood at Greater London notspot Couldson South, Chris noticed a woman in a diaphanous white dress walking – almost floating, in fact – towards the carriage with her arms outstretched, as if carried on the wind itself.
 Her hair was wild, dark, and pre-Raphaelite and her dress little more than a smock or nightie in the chill autumn morning.
 She threw open the door and found the only free space in the carriage, right next to Chris, where she settled and took out an old, leather-bound notebook and began writing in it, lost in thought.
 Intrigued by the pale, distant woman who was impervious to the cold, Chris glanced at the notebook as she scribbled in it and saw that it was full of names and addresses, all written in beautiful Gothic script.
 At the top of the page was a single word, apparently written in blood: ‘Vampyres’.

 After his stint at The Bookseller magazine, Chris applied for a job as production editor on a technology magazine at Dennis Publishing.
 He got the job because the editor couldn’t think of anything to ask him, so Chris sat and interviewed himself and decided he was definitely the right man for the post.
 “Ah!” said the editor, making strange karate-style chopping motions with his hands.